Eye conditions and symptoms

 Eyelid twitching

 Most people will recognize the sensation of a twitching eyelid.
-It’s very common and can occur to anyone at any time, usually intermittently
+It’s very common and can occur to anyone at any time, usually intermittently.

 Learn about eyelid twitching